jetify-com/devbox/docs/app/docs/guides/using_flakes.md

 ]
 ```

-The Ref and Flake Attribute is optional and will default to the main branch and `default|defaultPackage` attribute, respectively.
+The Ref and Flake Attribute is optional and will default to the main branch and `packages.default|defaultPackage` attribute, respectively.

 For example, to install [Process Compose](https://github.com/F1bbonac1/process-compose) from its repository using Nix Flakes, you can use the following string in your packages list.
 This will install the latest version of Process Compose from the `main` branch.